Canada Post Admin Experience

 This includes the following topics:

-When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the module settings).
+When shipping orders with Canada Post, your workflow will depend on whether you are using contract or non-contract services (This needs to be defined in the addon settings).

 For contract shipping, you will need to take the following steps: